1. Resource Library

 This critical business area finally seems to be getting its day in the sun, with nearly half (45%) of respondents stating they’ve implemented at least some form of accounts receivable automation.
 It’s worth noting, however, that most digitization efforts in AR departments have focused primarily on automating behind-the-scenes processes like payment acceptance and invoice delivery.

-Most traditional AR automation tools tend to focus on automating work within the AR department like invoice delivery, reporting, and payment matching.
+Most traditional AR automation tools—interchangeably called autonomous receivables tools—tend to focus on automating work within the AR department like invoice delivery, reporting, and payment matching.
 While these features are important, they fail to address the full scope of what slows down cash flow, namely invoice disputes.

-Invoice disputes are often a result of misunderstandings and miscommunication, which traditional AR automation can’t help with.
-And there’s the conundrum.
+Invoice disputes are often a result of misunderstandings and miscommunication between AR teams and their customers’ AP teams—an AR Disconnect, if you will—which traditional autonomous receivables solutions can’t help with.
+And there’s the conundrum:

 What is the AR Disconnect?